stormearthandlava/stormearthandlava.github.io/guide/general/builds.md

 You want these pre-requisite before doing this cast-sequence:
 - {{ site.data.spell.sk }} active
 - {{ site.data.spell.fs }} will be active for the next 10 seconds.
-- {{ site.data.spell.e_shocks}} to be active on your target for the next 5 seconds.
+- {{ site.data.spell.e_shocks }} to be active on your target for the next 5 seconds.
 Those 5 seconds ensure that all the overloads you generate will hit the target while {{ site.data.spell.e_shocks }} is active.
 - You have at least 90 Maelstrom.
 - if {{ site.data.spell.e_shocks }} is active and has more than 5 seconds remaining, you have {{ site.data.spell.if }} active with at least 1 charges and at least 5 seconds remaining.